-Consideration for readmission of students who have withdrawn or dismissed are based on the following criteria:
+Consideration for readmission of students who have withdrawn is based on the following criteria:

-- 3.0 cumulative graduate nursing courses GPA - Space available
+- 3.0 cumulative graduate nursing courses GPA - Space available e.g. successful completion of a comprehensive examination, renewed criminal background check and drug screening, etc.

 All petitions for readmission must be submitted in writing to the Office of Students Affairs following the published application deadlines.
-The Admissions Committee may assign requirements to be met as a condition of readmission, e.g. successful completion of a comprehensive examination, renewed criminal background check and drug screening, etc.
+The Admissions Committee may assign requirements to be met as a condition of readmission,